Revere Beach: Water quality

 Starting with the passage of the BEACH Act in 2000, a concentrated effort has been made to improve the water quality of Revere Beach and other beaches in Massachusetts.
 This includes a public website with water quality results and notifications of beach closures due to waterborne pathogens.

 Revere Beach undergoes routine testing for Enterococcus, a pathogen indicating bacteria responsible for illnesses as slight as sore throat to meningitis, gastroenteritis, and encephalitis.
 The water is tested on a weekly basis at four different sites throughout the summer, from June to August.
 These sites are Oak Island, Revere Beach Bathhouse (state police station), Beach Street, and Point of Pines.
 This data is collected by the Massachusetts Water Resources Authority.

 Wildlife

-Piping plovers, a vulnerable species of bird, are known to build their nests along Revere Beach in the Spring.
+Piping plovers, a vulnerable species of bird, are known to build their nests along Revere Beach in the spring.
 During the birds' nesting season, string and fence enclosures are constructed to protect the birds and their eggs, the latter of which are so small as to blend in with the sand.
 Other wildlife include shorebirds, gulls, loons, eiders, sturgeon, porpoises, hermit crabs, harbor seals, sharks and ospreys.

+In popular culture

+In July 2014, a section of Revere Beach was transformed into Miami Beach, Florida, for the filming of Black Mass (2015), directed by Scott Cooper and starring Johnny Depp as Whitey Bulger.
+Live palm trees were planted in the sand and a local pizza restaurant was converted into a Cuban cafe for the production.